gameflorist/dunedynasty/README.txt

 Dune Dynasty features these modern enhancements:

-  - Runs natively on Linux and Windows (OpenGL required)
+  - Runs natively on Linux and Windows (OpenGL or Direct3D)
   - High-resolution graphics, including zooming
   - Multiple unit selection with control groups
   - New build queue interface